saplingphp/Sapling/README.md

 * an ORM,
 * helpers to handle file transfers, forms, etc.

-Additionally to the documentation found here, if you're unsure about anything, don't hesitate to read the code.
-It's short (< 25KB) and commented.

 Requirements
 ------------
 PHP 5.3, apache with mod_rewrite enabled.

 Installation
 ------------
 Drop the code in any directory under the Apache document root (for example `/dir`).
-Point your browser at the URL <http://localhost/dir/test/hello/world>.
+Point your browser at the URL <http://localhost/dir/test/hello?b=world>.
 That should display the test page.

 Directory structure
 -------------------

-    --+-- classes
+    --+-- bootstrap.php          // Define your routes here.
+      +-- classes                // Put your own classes in there.
-      +-- media --+-- style
+      +-- media  --+-- style     // Stylesheets go here.
-      |           +-- js
+      |            +-- js        // Javascript go here.
+      +-- system --+-- classes   // System classes are here.
+      |            +-- index.php // Entry point defined in .htaccess file
-      +-- views
+      +-- views                  // Put your views here.

+The code of the framework is inside the system directory and shouldn't be modified.
+Everything else is yours, including the file `bootstrap.php`.

 Constants
 ---------